SNCF Class BB 36000: France-Italy

 From 2003 locomotives were modified for work into Italy; two subclasses were created BB36200 and BB36300.
 12 units of the BB36200 class were created, modified to allow multiple unit operation, and with fire extinguishers fitted.
 8 units of the BB36300 subclass were created with the same modifications as the BB36200 plus the addition of the SAFI (Signal d'Alarme à Freinage Inhibable) safety system.
 Later, all BB36200s were converted to BB36300s, along with remaining units 36051 to 36060.

 Since 2003, rolling road trains (operated by Trenitalia / SNCF Geodis subsidiary AFA Autostrada Ferroviaria Alpina) have been hauled by Astride units between Aiton, Savoie, France and Orbassano, Italy using Modalohr wagons.
 The class had reliability problems, with an availability of 80%, and an incident rate of 23 per million km in 2005.
 As part of the joint venture Trenitalia acquired numbers 36339 and 36348 for AFA.

 Locomotives operating in Italy for SNCF Fret's Italian subsidiary 'Monferail' were given the Italian numbering E 436.

+For sale

+In 2026 11 BB36300 locomotives were put up for sale by Agorastore for €135,000 each and they are currently being stored in Miramas.